-Aviemore, the walking capital of the highlands where you can walk in amongst the mountains and forestry and explore nature at its finest.
+Aviemore, located in the Cairngorm National Pak, is the walking capital of the highlands where you can walk in amongst the mountains and forestry and explore nature at its finest.

 There are many walks in Aviemore, ranging from short walking trails to longer Munro’s.
 In this guide, we will be sharing the shorter walks that are a great starting point for beginners who are looking to take in some beautiful views and following a walking trail.